camerxnlol/61040-fa25-assignment-4/src/concepts/Post/spec.md

 actions
   create (userId, content: String, timestamp: DateTime): (post: Post)
-    // Note: The timestamp could also be system-generated if preferred, or provided by the caller.
     effects: Adds a new post with a unique postId, associating the provided authorId, content, and timestamp, returning the created post's identifier.

   delete (post: Post)